jonashackt/crossplane-aws-azure/README.md

 > This repo is accompanied by this blog post https://blog.codecentric.de/en/2022/07/crossplane/

-Also it is used as an example in these two [iX Magazin](https://www.heise.de/ix/) issues (simply click on the magazine covers to access the full articles):
+Also it is used as an example in these three [iX Magazin](https://www.heise.de/ix/) issues (simply click on the magazine covers to access the full articles):

 [![](screenshots/ixmagazin_frontcover_02_2023.png)](https://www.codecentric.de/wissens-hub/fachmedien/crossplane-gitops-fuer-die-multi-cloud) [![](screenshots/ixmagazin_frontcover_03_2023.png)](https://www.codecentric.de/wissen/publikation/crossplane-provisionierung-in-aws-und-azure) ![](screenshots/ix_developer_autumn_2023.png)